uva-graphics/image_perforation/README.md

     $ cd ../ga
     $ python ga.py median result_median -population_size 100 -generations 200 -run_final_generation 1 -cross_validation_directory ../images/test

 This writes to the output directory 'result_median'.
-In the above command, the "cross validation directory" is equivalent to the test set directory.
 Wait some time (hours to a day) until the genetic algorithm is finished.
 The special generation 100,000 in the output directory contains the final tuned program variants reported in the paper (including plots similar to Figures 5 and 6 in the paper in the file gen100000/visualize/mean_lab_relative.png).

 Suppose you want to use one of the approximated program variants.
 Let us assume the main method of your app is configured similarly to that of the exemplars such as median.py, which accepts one of the .approx files output by the tuner as its first argument.
 Then you can just run your app on one of the final generation's approx files, e.g. for median: